-Teams, Riders and Constructors will compete for the Championship, the Cup and the Trophy.
+Teams, Riders and Constructors will compete for the Championship and the Cup.

 For teams and Riders, the points will be those gained in each race.

 The classification, in addition, will mention following information:

 - 1. The name of the team (as it is mentioned on the licence); - 2.
 The make of the machine; - 3.
 The name of the riders with whom the team had scored points; - 4.
 The total number of points;